vitobotta/hetzner-k3s/docs/Creating_a_cluster.md

 # api_server_hostname: k8s.example.com # optional: DNS for the k8s API LoadBalancer.
 After the script has run, create a DNS record with the address of the API LoadBalancer.
 ```

-Most settings should be self explanatory; you can run `hetzner-k3s releases` to see a list of the available k3s releases.
+Most settings are straightforward and easy to understand.
+To see a list of available k3s releases, you can run the command `hetzner-k3s releases`.

-If you don't want to specify the Hetzner token in the config file (for example if you want to use the tool with CI or want to safely commit the config file to a repository), then you can use the `HCLOUD_TOKEN` environment variable instead, which has precedence.
+If you prefer not to include the Hetzner token directly in the config file—perhaps for use with CI or to safely commit the config to a repository—you can use the `HCLOUD_TOKEN` environment variable instead.
+This variable takes precedence over the config file.

-If you set `masters_pool.instance_count` to 1 then the tool will create a non highly available control plane; for production clusters you may want to set it to a number greater than 1.
-This number must be odd to avoid split brain issues with etcd and the recommended number is 3.
+When setting `masters_pool`.`instance_count`, keep in mind that if you set it to 1, the tool will create a control plane that is not highly available.
+For production clusters, it’s better to set this to a number greater than 1.
+To avoid split brain issues with etcd, this number should be odd, and 3 is the recommended value.
+Additionally, for production environments, it’s a good idea to configure masters in different locations using the `masters_pool`.`locations` setting.

-You can specify any number of worker node pools, static or autoscaled, and have mixed nodes with different specs for different workloads.
+You can define any number of worker node pools, either static or autoscaled, and create pools with nodes of different specifications to handle various workloads.

-Hetzner cloud init settings (`additional_packages` & `post_create_commands`) can be defined in the configuration file at root level as well as for each pool if different settings are needed for different pools.
-If these settings are configured for a pool, these override the settings at root level.
+Hetzner Cloud init settings, such as `additional_packages` and `post_create_commands`, can be specified at the root level of the configuration file or for each individual pool if different settings are needed.
+If these settings are configured at the pool level, they will override any settings defined at the root level.

-At the moment Hetzner Cloud has five locations: two in Germany (`nbg1`, Nuremberg and `fsn1`, Falkenstein), one in Finland (`hel1`, Helsinki) and two in the USA (`ash`, Ashburn, Virginia, and `hil`, Hillsboro, Oregon).
-Please keep in mind that US locations only offer instances with AMD CPUs at the moment, while the newly introduced ARM instances are only available in Falkenstein-fsn1 for now.
+Currently, Hetzner Cloud offers six locations: two in Germany (`nbg1` in Nuremberg and `fsn1` in Falkenstein), one in Finland (`hel1` in Helsinki), two in the USA (`ash` in Ashburn, Virginia and `hil` in Hillsboro, Oregon), and one in Singapore (`sin`).
+Be aware that not all instance types are available in every location, so it’s a good idea to check the Hetzner site and their status page for details.

-For the available instance types and their specs, either check from inside a project when adding an instance manually or run the following with your Hetzner token:
+To explore the available instance types and their specifications, you can either check them manually when adding an instance within a project or run the following command with your Hetzner token:

 ```bash
 curl -H "Authorization: Bearer $API_TOKEN" 'https://api.hetzner.cloud/v1/server_types'